backstreetbrogrammer/29_DesignPatterns/README.md

 The `Pizza` class is **immutable**, and all parameter default values are in one place.
 The builder’s setter methods return the builder itself so that invocations can be chained, resulting in a _fluent_ API.

-#### Factory
+### Factory

 Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

-In other words, The factory design pattern lets us create objects **without exposing the instantiation logic** to the client.
+In other words, the factory design pattern lets us create objects **without exposing the instantiation logic** to the client.

-Suppose that we’re working for a bank that needs a way of creating different financial products: loans, bonds, stocks, and so on.
-Typically, we’d create a Factory class with a method that’s responsible for the creation of different objects, as shown here:
+Suppose that we're working for a bank that needs a way of creating different financial products: loans, bonds, stocks, and so on.
+Typically, we’d create a `Factory` class with a static method that's responsible for the creation of different objects, as shown here:

 ```java
 public class ProductFactory {